Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 Minnesota Twins discover the Derek Holland face

-This is the look when Kennys Vargas of the Twins blasts a 483-foot home run, the third-longest of the season via Statcast:
+This is the look when Kennys Vargas of the Twins blasts a 483-foot home run, the third longest of the season via Statcast:

 The longest @Twins HR since 2015 belongs to @kennys_vargas.